frcs/quizml/README.md

 - type: essay
   marks: 10
   question: |
-    Prove in a few lines only that the Riemann zeta function has its zeros only at the negative even integers and complex numbers with real part $\frac{1}{2}$
+    Prove, in no more than a page, that the Riemann zeta function has its zeros only at the negative even integers and complex numbers with real part
+    $\frac{1}{2}$.
   answer: |
     See handouts for a detailed answer.